jchengroa/dlsucpespt/README.md

 * note, I started from 9AM and finished with bugs at 11:26PM, bruh...
 === ( Dated: March 29, 2025 @ 11:26 PM ) ===

+< < < General Version: 0.5 > > >

+main.py -             Fixed some bugs
+menu.py -             Added Menu for Other Elements of Course Management
+                      Edited the ASCII Menu for Course Management coursemanagement.py - Added List of Commands in Course Menu Implemented Add Course in the Course Menu Implemented Remove Course in the Course Menu Added confirmation prompt when wiping the save file Fixed Bug that runs the course menu after creating save file

+* note, This build is stable enough for release. aka all the major functions are complete :)
+=== ( Dated: March 31, 2025 @ 2:21 AM ) ===